Biology— General Emphasis

 Western’s Biology Department employs a high concentration of faculty who are actively engaged in both teaching and research.
 Students in the Biology Department receive quality instruction from experts in the field who are committed to the education of the next generation.
 Modest class sizes enable faculty to facilitate small group discussions and student-centered learning activities in class.
 All upper level labs are taught by the faculty themselves, not graduate students.

-Hence, the integrated conceptual foundation in biology, the critical thinking skills, quantitative problem-solving abilities, leadership with team-building skills, and scientific research skills students obtain from lecture and laboratory courses in the B.S.
-Biology curriculum ultimately are critical for post-baccalaureate studies and future job performance.
-We expect that students who graduate with a B.S. or B.A. in Biology can apply their education to a variety of jobs across careers.
+Western’s Biology major stands on an integrated conceptual foundation in biology, critical thinking skills, quantitative problem-solving abilities, leadership with team-building skills, and scientific research skills students obtain from lecture and laboratory courses.
+Students who graduate with a B.S. in Biology with a General Emphasis can apply their education to a variety of jobs across careers in biology.

 - Biology Educator

 - Physician Assistant